-Actions have been taken to avoid and minimize adverse impacts to coral by the selection of alternatives that reduce the direct potential impacts to coral utilizing the sharp bend alternative for access to the proposed turning basin for each alternative.
+Actions have been taken to minimize adverse impacts to coral by the selection of alternatives that reduce the direct potential impacts to coral utilizing the sharp bend alternative for access to the proposed turning basin for each alternative.
 The potential impacts to corals have been further reduced by minimizing the turning basin radii for each alternative under consideration.
-The potential impacts to coral of Alternative 1 were minimized by dismissal of the full clearance, parallel to shore alignment because under that alignment a land outcrop north of Polaris Point would have to be removed, which would also result in greater direct coral impacts.
+The potential impacts to coral of Alternative 1 (Polaris Point) were minimized by dismissal of the full clearance, parallel to shore alignment because under that alignment a land outcrop north of Polaris Point would have to be removed, which would also result in greater direct coral impacts.

-Considering that both of the alternative areas have been previously dredged and that dynamic physical conditions dominate the areas, pre-construction conditions would return relatively quickly except where changed by the presence of pilings and riprap beneath the wharf or where slow-growing corals have repopulated the area since the last dredging event 60 years ago.
+Considering that both of the alternative areas have been previously dredged and that dynamic physical conditions dominate the areas, pre-construction conditions would return relatively quickly except where changed by the presence of pilings and riprap beneath the wharf.
 Those structures associated with wharf construction are likely to provide additional benthic settlement areas for sessile organisms as well as refuge for Apra Harbor fish species.

-A suite of proposed mitigation options are being proposed to offset the loss of corals (see Section 230.44).
+A suite of potential mitigation options are being proposed to offset the loss of corals (see Section 230.44).